gardenlinux/gardenlinux/tests-ng/README.md

 # Execute a command directly
 ./util/login_qemu.sh "uname -a"

+# Run tests manually after login
+cd /run/gardenlinux-tests && ./run_tests --system-booted --allow-system-modifications --expected-users gardenlinux
 ```

-**Note**: QEMU VMs run on localhost port 2222 and have the user "gardenlinux" provisioned.
+**Note**: Login to QEMU VMs is only possible if `--ssh --skip-cleanup` is passed.
+SSHD is reachable on `127.0.0.1:2222` with the user `gardenlinux`.

 ### Cloud Environment